Written by Kate Curry

 - Shake out your yarn into a hank (a loose ring.
 Be sure to keep the ring tied in at least one spot so you have a way to get it back into ring-form it if things get out of hand)

 - Using the tongs, submerge your yarn in the boiling water pot until it is saturated.
-The heat is important to make the dye bind to the yarn.
+The heat is essential to make the dye bind to the yarn.

 - Pour some Kool-Aid powder into a separate heat-safe mixing bowl.
-We used approximately 1-3 Tablespoons for each skein, depending on how bold we wanted the colors to be.
+We used approximately 1-3 Tablespoons for each skein, depending on how bold we wanted the colors.
 (Thicker yarns will take more Kool-Aid.
 Experiment with multiple colors if desired.
 Remember that you don't need to completely cover the yarn to get a beautiful result.)

 - Add about 2 cups of boiling water to your mixing bowl.
 The Kool-Aid will gurgle a bit when you add boiling water.
 This is normal.